How to Sell Yourself on Your CV Without Going Overboard

 3 minute read

 CVs can be a tricky balance.
-If you’ve been brought up to downplay your successes, then selling yourself on your CV may not come naturally to you.
-Then, in a concentrated effort to blow your own trumpet, it can be easy to go too far the other way and come across as fake.
-The key is to aim for the sweet spot in the middle, which means listing your skills, experience and achievements honestly, but presenting them in their very best light.
+If you tend to downplay your successes, then selling yourself on your CV may not come naturally to you.
+But it can also be easy to go too far the other way and come across as fake.
+The key is to aim for the sweet spot in the middle.
+That means listing your skills, experience and achievements honestly, but presenting them in their very best light.
 Here are the dos and don’ts of how to sell yourself on your CV, without going overboard.

 Do: Show rather than tell

-Without evidence, anything you write on your CV is just your opinion, so it’s important to back up statements with facts.
+Without evidence, anything you write on your CV is debatable, so it’s important to back up statements with facts.
 Think about your key achievements—these could be related to income, processes, delivered services or completed projects—and then quantify these with numbers wherever you can.
-For example ‘increased reach of campaign by 127% from previous year’ sounds concrete and competent.
-‘Increased reach of campaign more than any previous year’ sounds like boasting.
+For example, ‘increased reach of campaign above any previous level’ is broad and unspecific, and sounds like boasting.
+But ‘increased number of clickthroughs by 127% from previous year’ sounds concrete and competent.

 Don’t: Brag

 Ever worked with someone who thinks they know everything?
 Don’t be that person.
-Anyone can say they’re an excellent fundraiser/communicator/project manager (and most people do!) so it means very little.
-Bragging statements won’t win you any favour with the hiring panel, so if you wouldn’t feel comfortable saying something in an interview, don’t include it on your CV.
+Anyone can say they’re an excellent fundraiser, communicator or project manager (and most people do!).
+So it won’t win you any favour with the hiring panel.
+A good rule of thumb is: if you wouldn’t feel comfortable saying something in an interview, don’t include it on your CV.

 Two women having a coffee and chatting